Spooky, Foggy, Bubbly Drinks

 Here's what you'll need for the float:

-- Vanilla ice cream (Other ice cream flavors can be used.
-Vanilla is just traditional.)
+- Vanilla ice cream (other ice cream flavors can also be used—vanilla is simply the traditional flavor)

 Soda Float Varieties